AdobeDocs/target.de-DE/help/c-recommendations/c-algorithms/work-with-multi-value-attributes.md

 ---

-# Work with multi-value attributes
+# Arbeiten mit Attributen mit mehreren Werten

-Manchmal möchten Sie mit einem Feld mit mehreren Werten arbeiten.
+Sometimes you might want to work with a multi-value field.
 Sehen Sie sich folgende Beispiele an:

-* Sie können Angebote an Benutzer senden.
-Ein Film hat mehrere Schauspieler.
+* You offer movies to users.
+A given movie has multiple actors.
-* Sie verkaufen Tickets für Konzerte.
-Ein Benutzer hat mehrere Lieblingsbands.
+* You sell tickets to concerts.
+A given user has multiple favorite bands.
 * You sell clothing.
-A shirt is available in multiple sizes.
+Ein Hemd ist in verschiedenen Größen erhältlich.

-Um Empfehlungen in diesen Szenarien zu bearbeiten, können Sie Daten mit mehreren Werten an spezielle Operatoren weiterleiten [!DNL Target Recommendations] und diese verwenden.
+To handle recommendations in these scenarios, you can pass multi-value data to [!DNL Target Recommendations] and use special multi-value operators.

-To allow [!DNL Recommendations] to identify multi-value data, it should be sent as a JSON array, as in the below code samples.
+Um Daten mit mehreren Werten [!DNL Recommendations] zu identifizieren, sollten diese wie in den folgenden Codebeispielen als JSON-Array gesendet werden.

 ## Pass a multi-value parameter in JavaScript